MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

     To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).

-- **Global reader**: This newly introduced Azure Active Directory administrator role lets an administrator view but not change Azure Information Protection settings and data in the Azure portal.

-    > [!NOTE]
-    > This role is not supported if your tenant is on the [unified labeling platform](#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform).

 - **Compliance administrator** or **Compliance data administrator**: These Azure Active Directory administrator roles let an administrator configure Azure Information Protection, which includes activate and deactivate the Azure Rights Management protection service, configure protection settings and labels, and configure the Azure Information Protection policy.
 In addition, an administrator with either of these roles can run all the PowerShell cmdlets for the [Azure Information Protection client](./rms-client/client-admin-guide-powershell.md) and from the [AIPService module](administer-powershell.md).
 However, these roles don't support tracking and revoking documents for users.

     To assign a user to one of these administrative roles, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).
 To see what other permissions a user with these roles have, see the [Available roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal#available-roles) section from the Azure Active Directory documentation.